BahaaHelmy/Phd_Work/README.md

-# This is developed by Bob & An amazing woman <3
+# This is developed by Bob

 ## Integrated Deep Learning Based Optimization Algorithms for Medical Data
 A research proposal submitted to: